Women's Christian College, Kolkata: Computer Training Centre

 The college has a computer training centre which seeks to impart computer proficiency to students.
 In the first year students are taught the fundamentals of computer, Windows XP, Ms-Office 2007 and HTML.
 In their second year they graduate to multimedia software such as Photoshop, Sound Forge and Flash and in the third year they are taught Premiere and 3D Max.
 The centre has two faculty members and technological aid in the form of 16 computers, a television set, and internet.

 Smart Classrooms

 These rooms are equipped with a Smart-board, LCD Projector, Digital Visualizer and a Sound System.
 These rooms are used for small seminars and interactive classes enriched with modern technological audio-visual aids.
-The seminar hall, too, is equipped with the same technological aids enhancing audio-visual communication.
+The seminar hall is equipped with the same technological aids enhancing audio-visual communication.

 Self-Defence Training

 The students are trained in Karate and Self Defence Skills and are certified by International Gosoky Ryu Karate Do Association (West Bengal).
 Self-defence classes are incorporated as a part of the curriculum and held regularly within the college premises following a specific timetable.
 Participation in the self- defence classes is compulsory for all the students of this college from the year 2012.
-Special workshops too are sometimes arranged and the students are encouraged to participate in the same.